We built a home in Mexico, but really, it built us

 In short, this isn’t about just proving our own generosity or feeling good about ourselves.
 This was and is about helping others in need.
 If we are so passionate about change as entrepreneurs, then let’s be the change and strive to do the most possible good for others.

 What can we not change?
 Nothing.

 Join the mission

-If you are interested in joining our next #yesphx trip to Mexico, signup now to stay informed as the date approaches.
+If you are interested in joining our next #yesphx trip to Mexico, signup now to attend next year.
 To learn more about this amazing organization and your many other opportunities to contribute to the cause, visit the 1MISSION website.
 Now go, be the change.
 And prepare yourself to be changed for the better.